pangeo-forge/roadmap/README.md

 ### pangeo-forge

-[Pangeo-forge](https://github.com/pangeo-forge/pangeo-forge) provides a central workflow manager and api for the productions of cloud-optimized datasets.
+[Pangeo-forge](https://github.com/pangeo-forge/pangeo-forge) provides a central workflow manager and API for the productions of cloud-optimized datasets.
 It is being desinged to include a high-level Pipeline API (built on top of [Prefect](https://www.prefect.io/)) that will be useful inside and outside of pangeo-forge infrastructure.
+Read about the pangeo-forge roadmap [here](./subprojects/pangeo-forge.md).

 ### pangeo-smithy

 [Pangeo-smithy](https://github.com/pangeo-forge/pangeo-smithy) is a tool for managing pangeo-forge feedstocks.
 It combines a pangeo-forge recipie with the Continuous Integration and Continuous Deployment (CI/CD) servcices.
+Read about the pangeo-smithy roadmap [here](./subprojects/pangeo-smithy.md).

 ### staged-recipies